Overengineered software and the Juicero problem

 Juicero failed at the first hurdle of a successful product: it didn’t solve a problem.
 The juice bags themselves may have held some interest, but the company put the focus on its juicer — which did the job that anyone with hands could do.
 (When your internet connection was up, that is.)

-So, lesson one to be learned from Juicero: your software product needs to solve a problem.
+So, lesson one to learn from Juicero: your software product needs to solve a problem.

 It’s simple, if your software doesn’t solve or simplify a viable problem, it won’t be marketable.
 If people don’t need the product for a clear reason — just as no one needed the Juicero appliance — it won’t have any market value.
 There’s no reason to buy it.